Calibration and Virtual Camera Control

 Use the backspace key:

-• Press backspace to create a new bookmark where the virtual camera currently is placed
+• Press backspace to create a new bookmark where the virtual camera is currently placed

 While in normal mode: